rz501/Macaulay2-Jupyter-Kernel/README.md

 using Markdown and TeX inline, conveniently storing and sharing your Macaulay2 code and output, and easily exporting to `m2`, `ipynb`, `html`, `pdf` and other file formats.
+A small set of "cell magic" expressions implements Macaulay2-specific features, like output mode, timeout and executable path.

 The M2JK-specific features and configuration are [documented]() in the form of a Jupyter notebook.
 For bugs or requests, open an issue.